Sun over Sweden

 Sun over Sweden (Swedish: Sol över Sverige) is a 1938 Swedish comedy film directed by Arne Bornebusch and starring Nils Lundell, Rut Holm and Inga-Bodil Vetterlund.
 It was shot at the Sundbyberg Studios in Stockholm and on location across Sweden.
 The film's sets were designed by the art director Bibi Lindström.
 It is a remake of the 1936 Danish film Sun Over Denmark.

 Synopsis

-The film follows the adventures of a group of people travelling through Sweden, Nisse Lundin and his wife Rut on their honeymoon and the shop assistants Britta and Inga on a bicycling holiday.
+The film follows the adventures of a group of people travelling through Sweden, Nisse Lundin and his wife Rut on their honeymoon travelling with a truck and the shop assistants Britta and Inga on a bicycling holiday.